theodoreOnzGit/reactor-literature/htgr/system_theory/system_theory.typ

 $ (d p_x)/(d t) = sum_i^n F_x + rho_"in" A_"xs,in"  u_"x,in"^2
 - rho_"out" A_"xs,out"  u_"x,out"^2 $

+For incompressible flow, with constant cross sectional area, the momentum inflows and outflows essentially cancel out.
+For compressible flows however, this may not happen.

 For the forces along the control volume, we only consider the terms present (mostly) in the Bernoulli Equation: